Exitsipo

 What share of venture exits happen through an IPO?

-What is the S-1 and how long does the SEC take to review it?
+What goes into the registration statement, and how long does review take?

 What happens to VC shares at IPO?

 Preferred stock auto-converts to common at the conversion ratio set in the charter, usually 1:1 subject to anti-dilution adjustments.
 VCs do not sell at the offering in most deals.
-A 180-day underwriter lockup blocks insider sales, after which distributions to LPs typically begin via in-kind transfers or open-market sales.
+An underwriter lockup (commonly 180 days) blocks insider sales, after which distributions to LPs typically begin via in-kind transfers or open-market sales.

 How long does the full IPO process take from kickoff to first trade?

 Six to twelve months in a normal market.
-The all-hands kickoff is followed by drafting (8-12 weeks), confidential S-1 submission, SEC review and amendments (typically two to four rounds), the roadshow (about two weeks), pricing, and the first day of trading.
-Companies pursuing JOBS Act confidential filing add flexibility on timing disclosure.
+The all-hands kickoff is followed by drafting (8-12 weeks), confidential or public registration submission, regulator review and amendments (typically two to four rounds), the roadshow (about two weeks), pricing, and the first day of trading.

 Sources & further reading